KQM-git/TCL/docs/evidence/equipment/weapons.md

 * Buff timer resets when entering a domain: [YouTube](https://youtu.be/4xPdTdM_TH8)

 **Significance:**
-Mostly fluff, just to confirm that the Tulaytullah Weapon Series that Xiphos and Evenstar belongs in have 100% buff up-time regardless of the situations, except for the 1.067s delay at the start.
+Mostly fluff, just to confirm that the Tulaytullah Weapon Series (which Xiphos and Evenstar belong in) have 100% buff up-time regardless of the situation, except for the 1.067s delay at the start.
 This info has no practical application other than to test buff timings.

 ---